 Get Back What's Rightfully Yours

 No matter the degree of lost earnings, South Carolina law requires that responsibility for all losses falls on the shoulder of the negligent party, not the innocent victim.
-If you have questions about any aspect of a personal injury case, including how to calculate lose wages, I am here to help.
-Call me for a free consultation at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.
+If you have questions about any aspect of a personal injury case, including how to calculate lost wages, I am here to help.
+Call 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.